P0KS/amohelper/README.md

 # amohelper
-Tool in AngularJS to help AMO fill forms for transport Canada
+Tool in Yii framework to help AMO fill forms for transport Canada